lorddefinitia/NotePlus/WorkEffort.md

 I have also begun converting the source to ISO C++, in the hopes that this will uncover a hidden pointer error/problem somewhere in the source.

+Problems
+===
+- Pointer issues and integer problems are rampant
+- Many different standards of integer/uint are lying around
+- Should consolidated to a couple of relevent types

 PLEASE NOTE:

 The source in the repository is significantly altered to avoid circular dependency issues which were encountered during my initial builds.